CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

   - In camelCase, starting with a lowercase letter and each additional word starting with an uppercase letter appended without a delimiter, for inputs to a Java @Action.
 - Flow and operation files begin with a commented description and list of annotated inputs, outputs and results.
   - Optional parameters and default values are noted.

+###CloudSlang Tests Best Practices
+- Tests are contained in a directory with a folder structure identical to the structure of the directory they are testing.
+- Tests for a particular CloudSlang file are written in a file with the same name, but with the **.inputs.yaml** extension (e.g. the flow **print_text.sl** is tested by tests in **print_text.inputs.yaml**).
+- Wrapper flows reside in the same folder as the tests call them.

 **Note:** In future releases some of the above best practices may be required by the CloudSlang compiler.